terryx/go-notify/README.md

 ## Go Notify
+Gojek frontend interview assignment.
+Create a react app to allow communicate messages personally to drivers via notification

-A simple react web app which allow a list of drivers to be notified with customised message
+A simple react web app which allow a list of drivers to be notified with customised message.

 ## Project Overview
 The notification components consist of a stateful Index component and the rest of child components are stateless.